otter13/terraform-module-aws-s3-static-website-bucket/README.md

-# Terraform Modules - aws-s3-static-website-bucket
+# Terraform Module - aws-s3-static-website-bucket

 A Terraform modules (see modules\aws-s3-static-website-bucket) for provisioning a bucket web hosting.